jonathanulco/laurakalbag-dot-com/content/photos/3/index.md

 {{< figured caption="Cheeky Friday lunchtime sangria" >}}

-    {{< imgsrcset original="aral" command="Resize" alt="Aral smiling across the table from me, we both have glasses of sangria adorned with fruit slices." >}}
+    {{< imgsrcset original="aral" alt="Aral smiling across the table from me, we both have glasses of sangria adorned with fruit slices." >}}

 {{< /figured >}}